Spymaster (character): Original Spymaster

-The original Spymaster is a costumed freelance industrial spy, saboteur, and assassin with advanced weaponry.
-He and his team of assistants, the Espionage Elite, battle Iron Man and other heroes on numerous occasions.
+The original Spymaster is a costumed freelance industrial spy, saboteur, and assassin who wields advanced weaponry.
+He and his team of assistants, the Espionage Elite, are hired by the criminal organization Zodiac to infiltrate Stark Industries and steal Tony Stark's secrets.
+Spymaster later aids Aquarius, Capricorn, and Sagittarius in an attempt to steal the Zodiac Key from Stark.

+The original Spymaster returns in the Dark Reign storyline, where he has been living off the radar until he is found by Norman Osborn.
+Spymaster is hired to steal a treasured photograph of Tony Stark's parents, which Osborn burns.

+Mark Sharen

-Spymaster last appears after coming into conflict with the Ghost, who kills him by phasing him into a wall.
-Official Handbook of the Marvel Universe reveals that the Spymaster who died is a separate individual named Mark Sharen.
+A different Spymaster came into conflict with fellow Iron Man enemy Ghost.
+After Spymaster attempts to assassinate Ghost under orders from Roxxon, Iron Man arrives, causing the two villains to attempt an escape.
+Ghost offers Spymaster one of his intangibility devices and Spymaster uses the device to pass through a wall.
+Ghost removes the device from Spymaster's chest while he was still phasing through a wall, causing him to rematerialize partially inside the wall and die instantly.
+The series Official Handbook of the Marvel Universe reveals that the Spymaster who died is a separate individual named Mark Sharen.

-In the Infinity storyline, Spymaster recruits Blizzard, Constrictor, Firebrand, Unicorn, Whiplash, and Whirlwind to attack Stark Tower.

 Nathan Lemon

 The second Spymaster, Nathan Lemon, is an accomplished student of the Taskmaster who assumes the Spymaster mantle after killing all other contenders in a battleground simulator.
-Additionally, he learns Iron Man's secret identity after spying on him and Pepper Potts.
-In Iron Man: Inevitable, Lemon is killed by Sinclair Abbot, who becomes Spymaster.
+Lemon has the Espionage Elite spy in Tony Stark's office, which leads to them learning Stark's secret identity as Iron Man.
+Acting under orders from the Mandarin, the Elite ambush and beat Stark until Black Widow intervenes.

+In the series Iron Man: Inevitable, Sinclair Abbott has Lemon's wife kill him, and then succeeds him as Spymaster.

-Sinclair Abbot
+Sinclair Abbott

 Sinclair Abbot, a wealthy industrialist, is the latest person to hold the Spymaster mantle.
-He achieved this by having Nathan Lemon arrested, beaten in jail, and then killed by his wife.
-Unlike the previous Spymasters, he does not battle Iron Man directly.
+He achieved this by having Nathan Lemon arrested, severely beaten in jail, and then killed by his wife.
+Abbot takes no direct actions against Iron Man, choosing to send Ghost against him.

-During Civil War, the Spymaster is hired by World Islamic Peace Coalition chairman Karim Najeeb to kill Iron Man.
-Happy Hogan attacks Spymaster and sustains severe injuries that he later dies from.
+During the Civil War storyline, the Spymaster is hired by World Islamic Peace Coalition chairman Karim Najeeb to kill Iron Man.
+Spymaster kills Tony Stark's chauffeur and attempts to use Happy Hogan as live bait to draw Iron Man, but Hogan attacks him.
+The two fall several stories to the ground, with Hogan sustaining severe injuries that he later dies from.

-After being defeated and rendered powerless during an attempted assault on Stark Resilient, Spymaster commits "suicide by cop" and is shot by the policemen guarding him.
+After being defeated and rendered powerless during an attempted assault on Stark Resilient, Spymaster commits "suicide by cop" and is shot by the police officers guarding him.

 He is later revealed to be alive and battles Iron Man and Ironheart, who uses one of Mandarin's rings to banish him to the Darkforce Dimension.